Q: What kind of game is GROSS?

 – It’s actually really fun.

 A: No. As much as we’d love to implement a multiplayer mode, it would simply be too much for the current scope of the game.
 There are plans for other ways of competing with other players around the globe, though.

-A: GROSS will be available in English and German.
+A: GROSS will is currently available in English, German, Italian and Chinese.
 Support for other languages is not yet certain.

 Q: How much does the game cost?